Huntsville State Park

-Huntsville State Park is a 2083.2 acre wooded recreational area, six miles (10 km) southwest of Huntsville, Texas, within Walker County and the Sam Houston National Forest.
+Huntsville State Park is a 2083.2 acre wooded recreational area, six miles (10 km) southwest of Huntsville, Texas, within Walker County, Texas, United States and the Sam Houston National Forest.
+The park opened in 1956 and is managed by the Texas Parks and Wildlife Department.

 History

 The Bidai Indians were the first documented people in the area.
 Spaniards began exploring the area in the 17th century.
 Anglo-Americans founded the town of Huntsville in 1837.
 Logging boomed from around 1880 to 1920.